Lecrapouille/zipper/README.md

 - Git cloning needs the recursivity option to install the Makefile helper.
 - `make download-external-libs` will git clone zlib and minizip to the `external` folder.
 This replaces git submodules.
 - `make compile-external-libs` will compile zlib and minizip but not install them on your operating system.
-They are compiled as static libraies and merged into this library.
+They are compiled as static libraries and merged into this library.

 Installing C++ header files and compiled libraries, type: